-Delhi is not Far by Ruskin Bond – A Book Review
+Delhi is Not Far by Ruskin Bond – Book Review

-There is a look at the world of Seth’s who have the money and hence the power in the town.
+There is a look at the world of Seth’s who have the money.
+And hence the power in the town.
 But none of them are portrayed as sinister.
 People have this inherent understanding that since they owe them money they have the right to come and ask for the same.
-There is no absolute love or hate for anyone, and is that not how life is – you love and hate the same person at different points in time and for different reasons.
+There is no absolute love or hate for anyone.
+Is that not how life is – you love and hate the same person at different points in time and for different reasons.

 Read it to wander in a small town in North India, 50 years ago on the timeline.

-I got this book from my young author friend Nivedita’s ‘Book Giveaway’ program where she gives away books that she has read.
-I must admit I am too possessive about my books to give them away, no wonder I love Nivedita for her giving attitude and helping spread the love for books.
+I got this book Delhi is Not Far from my young author friend Nivedita’s ‘Book Giveaway’ program, where she gives away books that she has read.
+I must admit I am too possessive about my books to give them away.
+No wonder I love Nivedita for her giving attitude and helping spread the love for books.